 Guyana

 Kaieteur Falls has a very special claim to fame.
-Although it may not be the biggest waterfall in the world, it is the world’s highest single drop falls - at 1,581ft - making it pretty spectacular.
-Make your way through the lush interior of Guyana with a guide until you find Kaieteur Falls, secreted away in the middle of the rainforest, its royal blue waters pouring over and crashing into the plunge pool below.
-Keep your eyes peeled for the forbidden sacred cave behind the white wall of water, or peek into any tank bromeliads you might pass, in search of the toxic golden frog.
+It holds the title of the world’s tallest single-drop waterfall, plunging 741ft in a mesmerising freefall.
+Make your way through the lush interior of Guyana with a guide until you find Kaieteur Falls, hidden in the middle of the rainforest, its royal blue waters crashing into the plunge pool below.
+Keep your eyes peeled for the sacred cave behind the white wall of water, or peek into tank bromeliads in search of the toxic golden frog.
 Just don’t stick your fingers inside…

 Tugela Falls